Sonic Mania: Legacy

 Sonic Mania was nominated for the "Best Family Game" at The Game Awards 2017 and the "Best Kids Game" at the 2018 New York Game Awards.
 The theme song "Friends" was reused for the prologue of the 2020 Sonic the Hedgehog film.
+Headcannon, a software development company, and other members of the team who had worked on Sonic Mania, were brought back in 2022 to work on Sonic Origins.
+Additionally, Retro Engine, the engine used for Sonic Mania, was used again for Sonic Origins and Sonic Origins Plus in 2022 and 2023 respectively.